 The Project Managers at MOLA successfully deliver on some of the most challenging archaeological and built heritage projects across the UK.
 Experts in complex urban sites, large open-area rural sites and above-ground built heritage, our Project Managers understand the pressures of construction and adeptly manage programmes to meet time and budget constraints.

-Adam is a member of MOLA’s Northampton management team.
-He leads on scheduling of work and staff deployment, as well as managing a portfolio of clients from the housing, quarry and infrastructure industries.
-Having worked for over 27 years in commercial archaeology, Adam has extensive consultancy and project management experience, from project inception and scoping of works, through to fieldwork, analysis and reporting programmes.
+Adam Yates is Head of Developer Services Northampton and Basingstoke.
+He manages a team of Senior Project Managers, Project Managers and Assistant Project Managers, leading on scheduling of work programmes, preparation of tenders, oversight of quality and ensuring budgets, timescales and margins are met.
+Having worked for over 27 years in commercial archaeology, Adam has extensive consultancy and management experience, covering the full range of archaeological services, from project inception and scoping of works, through to fieldwork, analysis and reporting programmes.

 Adam gained a BA in Ancient History and Archaeology from the University of Wales, Lampeter.
-From 1986 he worked on a wide range of sites in England and Wales.
-In 1995 Adam worked with the Glamorgan-Gwent Archaeological Trust, where he directed a number of major projects, including work on a causewayed enclosure and a Roman roadside settlement and legionary cemetery.
+From 1986 he worked on a wide range of sites in England and Wales, before becoming a Project officer at the Glamorgan-Gwent Archaeological Trust, where he directed a number of major projects, including work on a causewayed enclosure and a Roman roadside settlement and legionary cemetery.

 Adam is a Member of the Chartered Institute for Archaeologists.
 He has written many client reports, and has authored and contributed to published articles in journals and monographs